 1.4.2 Concessional Financing (Chapter 3)

 The IMF lends to poor countries on concessional terms that involve interest rates of zero to no more than 0.75 percent.
+Until the end of 2016, the interest rate on concessional lending will be zero.
 Concessional lending is meant to enhance these countries’ ability to pursue sustainable macroeconomic policies to promote growth and reduce poverty.
 The IMF also provides assistance on a grant basis to heavily indebted poor countries (HIPCs) to help them achieve sustainable external debt positions.
 Concessional lending began in the 1970s and was strengthened over time.
 In July 2009, the Executive Board approved a comprehensive reform of the IMF’s concessional facilities.
 Such assistance is now provided mainly through the facilities of the Poverty Reduction and Growth Trust (PRGT).

 Concessional lending activities are undertaken separately from the IMF’s regular lending operations, using resources provided voluntarily by members (independently of their IMF capital subscriptions) along with some of the IMF’s own resources.
 The concessional lending and debt relief operations are trust based, which allows for more flexibility in differentiating among members and mobilizing resources.
 The use of trusts also removes certain credit and liquidity risks from the balance sheet of the GRA.
-The resources are administered under the PRGT for concessional lending and, for debt relief, under the Poverty Reduction and Growth—Heavily Indebted Poor Countries (PRGT-HIPC) Trust, the two Multilateral Debt Relief Initiative (MDRI) trusts (MDRI-I and MDRI-II), and the Post-Catastrophe Debt Relief (PCDR) Trust.
-The IMF acts as trustee for all five of these trusts, mobilizing and managing resources for all the concessional operations.
+The resources are administered under the PRGT for concessional lending and, for debt relief, under the Poverty Reduction and Growth—Heavily Indebted Poor Countries (PRGT-HIPC) Trust, the Multilateral Debt Relief Initiative (MDRI) trust (MDRI-II),9 and the Catastrophe Containment and Relief (CCR) Trust.
+The IMF acts as trustee for all four of these trusts, mobilizing and managing resources for all the concessional operations.